arshavirmirzakhani/lambda/README.md

 # lambda
-lambda is a node editor for creating algorithms visualy
+lambda is a node editor for creating and simulating algorithms visualy